District Legislator (Party, Representing):

 Contact me by e-mail: email@example.com

-Legislator Karla Boyce represents Legislative District 5, encompassing the entire Towns of Mendon and Rush as well as parts of Pittsford and Henrietta.
-Karla was elected in November of 2011 to a four year term and is the only Legislator in Monroe County history to come back to the Legislature to serve again and be reelected after she reached her term limit.
-She currently serves as the Chairman of the Intergovernmental Relations committee and serves on the Public Safety committee.
+Legislator Karla F. Boyce represents Legislative District 5, encompassing the entire Towns of Mendon and Rush as well as parts of Pittsford and Henrietta.
+Karla was elected in November of 2011 and again in 2015, and is currently serving a four-year term.
+She is the only Legislator in Monroe County history to come back to the Legislature to serve again and be re-elected after she reached her term limit.
+She currently serves as the Chair of the Environment and Public Works Committee and as the Vice Chair of the Planning and Economic Development Committee.

 Karla is a long-time Mendon resident and an active community member.
 She served on the Mendon Town Board from 2009-2011.
 During her first time in the Monroe County Legislature from 1993-2004, Karla served as the Vice-President for six years and served on several committees including Public Safety, Human Services, Agenda/Charter, Ways and Means, Transportation and Chairperson of the Recreation and Education Committee.